 Boolean operator: A connecting symbol or word, such as AND or OR, that allows a computer user to include or exclude items from a text search.

-Boolean search: Performing a text search by ...
+Boolean search: Performing a text ...